zafariqbal21/VoiceChanger/README.md

 - Check file size (max 50MB)
 - Ensure file is a valid audio format
 - Check server logs for detailed error messages

+## Mobile & PWA

+The app is fully mobile-optimized and can be installed as a Progressive Web App (PWA):

+**Install on iPhone/iPad:**
+1. Open in Safari
+2. Tap Share → Add to Home Screen

+**Install on Android:**
+1. Open in Chrome
+2. Tap "Install" when prompted
+3. Or Menu → Add to Home Screen

+See [MOBILE.md](MOBILE.md) for complete mobile setup and testing guide.

 ## License